-In this instalment of our regular Wind Up, we follow suit with the ever-evolving world of watches.
+In this instalment of our regular Wind Up, we follow suit with the ever-evolving world of The Wind Up – Watch News #80.
 We take a look at a bizarre combination of alcohol and watchmaking, we break down the brand new Panerai Luminor and we spend a bit of time checking out the incredible Jacob & Co.
 Astronomia.
 So like always, grab a coffee, kick back and enjoy!

 Laurent Ferrier Galet Traveller Globe Night Blue Limited Edition

 Passion and love for watchmaking aside, Laurent Ferrier makes damn good watches.
 From their famous micro-rotor to their deceiving tourbillon, their timepieces are notoriously beautiful and carry an element of subtlety that’s unfortunately lost amongst a lot of other watchmakers.
 The Galet Traveller Globe Night Blue has been produced for London’s only LF distributer, William & Son.
 The 41mm 18k rose gold variation of the Galet Traveller is unique in that in place of the UK’s geographic position, a gold leaf has been applied to indicate its location on the blue enamel dial.
 Beyond the aesthetic change, the Galet Traveller is typical Ferrier.
 Gorgeous dial details, a traditionally shaped case, wonderful leaf-shaped hands and the remarkable LF 230.1 automatic calibre, which employs my most favourite micro-rotor movement of all time.
 Limited to only five pieces and costing well over $100,000AUD (thanks to our crappy dollar..), it’s going to be a highly collectable piece in the coming years.